 Yellow indicates that a pane is currently busy.
 Various buttons and tools may be unavailable while a pane is busy.

 Yellow indicates that a task is stalled due to drawing-related operations currently running on one of the foreground threads.
 Various buttons and tools may be unavailable while the application is waiting.

 Yellow indicates that a task is stalled while a previously suspended drawing operation is being resumed.
 Various buttons and tools may be unavailable while the application is resuming.

 Green indicates that a geoprocessing operation is currently running.
 This indicator will be lit regardless of whether it's a background or foreground geoprocessing operation.

 Each of the threads mentioned previously has a corresponding activity indicator within the status area of Diagnostic Monitor.
 Thread status indicators are green if the associated thread is currently running and gray if the thread is inactive (sleeping).
 Thread status indicators may appear dark gray if the host machine's CPU lacks sufficient cores to support additional threads.

 Diagnostic Monitor tabs

-Diagnostic Monitor consists of the Counters, Tasks, and Log tabs.
+Diagnostic Monitor consists of the Counters, Tasks, Log, Diagnostic Properties, and States tabs.
 The Counters tab lists internal counters.
 The Tasks tab displays recent tasks.
 The Log tab shows an event log viewer.
 The Diagnostic Properties tab displays diagnostic information.
 The States tab allows you to view all enabled application states and active view states associated with the corresponding ArcGIS Pro session.